RoscoPBP/.github/profile/README.md

  `{"userUUID":550e8400-e29b-41d4-a716-446655440000", "base64":"AAJDSDJNDAS"}`

 ### Dictionaries
 To store the words we will have a different dictionary for each language.
-In spanish we will have "DictionaryES", the two last characters follow ISO 3166-1 alpha-2 codes.
+In spanish we will have "es_diccionarios", the first two characters follow ISO 3166-1 alpha-2 codes.
 Here is an example of a document representing a word:

 `{"word":"Alcachofa", "position":7, "language":"ES", "timesUsed":13}`